-The following table sets forth information related to options exercised during 1995 by the Chief Executive Officer and each of the Company's other four of options held at December 31, 1995 by such individuals.
+The following table sets forth information related to options exercised during 1995 by the Chief Executive Officer and each of the Company's other four most highly compensated executive officers during 1995, and the number and value of options held at December 31, 1995 by such individuals.
 The Company does not have any plan pursuant to which SARs may be granted.